security-force-monitor/research-handbook/source/persons-identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Entering ``person`` defines the claim and defines the relevant fields to be used in further data entry about a ``person``.
+Entering ``person`` defines the claim and defines the relevant fields to be used in further data entry about a :ref:`person`.
 For quality assurance purposes, entering ``person`` should create an error if there is any entry for fields tied to other claim types, such as ``posting``.

 status:meta